jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 setw -g window-status-current-format '#[fg=colour180,bold,bg=colour236] #I #[fg=colour236,bold,bg=colour180] #W '
 ```

-> For those unfamiliar with tmux configuration, all the above does is set `status-left` to blank, `status-right` to the current time, and then set the `window-status-{,current-}format` options.
-The colours are derived from the 256 colour set, visible here: [jonasjacek.github.io/colors](https://jonasjacek.github.io/colors/).
+> For those unfamiliar with TMUX configuration, all the above does is set `status-left` to blank, `status-right` to the current time, and then set the `window-status-{,current-}format` options.
+The colours are derived from the 256-colour set, visible here: [jonasjacek.github.io/colors](https://jonasjacek.github.io/colors/).

 And eventually, they expand upon it, trying to split things out using the append option `a` to try and bring meaning to the mayhem: